The Contract I Was Living.

 When I was a little girl, I learned something without anyone ever saying it out loud.

-And losing connection with her meant isolation with a drunk or violent father.
+And losing connection with her meant isolation with a drunk and violent father.

 This meant even more danger than the danger I experienced with her.